 What about long-term care insurance?

-For people in good-to-excellent health, obtaining a long-term care insurance policy can be a viable option.
+If you are in good-to-excellent health, obtaining a long-term care insurance policy may be a viable option.
 Policies typically cover all levels of care whether at home or in a facility.

-Benefits are paid if the insured meets the policy definition of having a cognitive impairment or require assistance in performing two of five activities of daily living which are eating, bathing, dressing, continence, transferring in and out of a bed or chair, and toileting.
-Policies typically have a waiting period, like a deductible, where the insured must pay out-of-pocket for a period such as 90-days before the policy benefits kick in.
+Benefits are paid if you meet the policy definition of having a cognitive impairment or require assistance in performing two of five activities of daily living which are eating, bathing, dressing, continence, transferring in and out of a bed or chair, and toileting.
+Policies typically have a waiting period, where the insured must pay out-of-pocket for a period (such as 90 days) before the policy benefits kick in.

-While these prices may seem affordable, the value of the policy can be eroded by inflation by the time care is needed 20 years or more down the road.
-To maintain purchasing power, policies can be purchased with an inflation protection feature which increases the benefit amount annually.
-This in turn raises the insurance expense dramatically.
+While these prices may seem affordable, inflation can erode the value of the policy by the time care is needed 20 years or more down the road.
+To maintain purchasing power, purchase a policy can with an inflation protection feature that increases the benefit amount annually.
+This, however, raises the insurance expense dramatically.
 Using the same example above, a 5% annual benefit increase raises the cost for a 60-year-old male from $1,200 to $3,800 per year.
-For a 60-year-old female the cost rises from $1,900 to a whopping $6,700 per year.
+For a 60-year-old female, the cost rises from $1,900 to a whopping $6,700 per year.

 Moreover, qualifying for coverage can be difficult.
 In fact, 30% of applicants aged 60-64 are turned away for health reasons.
-As such, the best time to buy long-term care insurance is before the onset of chronic health conditions such as arthritis, high blood pressure, etc.
+As such, the best time to buy long-term care insurance is before the onset of chronic health conditions such as arthritis, high blood pressure, and so on.

 If a divorcing couple already has long-term care insurance, the policy should be analyzed carefully as part of the divorce settlement process.